yihan0917/my-sharepoint-mcp/docs/auth_guide.md

 3. Ensure your client secret hasn't expired
 4. Verify that your SharePoint site URL is correct and accessible to the account
 5. For specific Microsoft Graph API errors, consult the [Microsoft Graph documentation](https://docs.microsoft.com/en-us/graph/errors)

+### Common Permission-Related Errors

+- **Access denied due to insufficient privileges**: Your application lacks the required permissions.
+Ensure you've granted all required permissions and admin consent has been provided.
+- **Either scp or roles claim need to be present in the token**: Your application is not correctly configured for application permissions.
+Check that admin consent was provided.
+- **Access to the specified resource is forbidden**: The application has authentication but lacks authorization for the specific resource.
+Check site-specific permissions.
+- **Resource not found**: The SharePoint site or resource doesn't exist or your application doesn't have permission to see it.